Mary Logan Reddick

-Mary Logan Reddick (31 December 1914 – 1 October 1966) was an American neuroembryologist who earned her PhD from Radcliffe College, Harvard University in 1944.
+Mary Logan Reddick (December 31, 1914 – October 1, 1966) was an American neuroembryologist who earned her PhD from Radcliffe College, Harvard University in 1944.
 She was a full professor, first at Morehouse College, and then at the University of Atlanta from 1953 to her death.
 Her doctoral dissertation was on the study of chick embryos, and she went on to do research with time-lapse microscopy (then called motion picture microphotography) in tissue cultures.

 In 1952, Reddick received a Ford science fellowship to study at Cambridge University.
 Reddick was possibly the first African-American woman scientist to receive this fellowship for study abroad, and she was the first female biology instructor at Morehouse College.

 Early life and education

 Mary Reddick was born in Atlanta, Georgia in 1914.
 She graduated from the Laboratory High School and started majoring in biology at Spelman College in 1929 at the age of 15.
 Spelman is a women's historically black college, affiliated with the University of Atlanta and Morehouse College.
 This affiliation enabled her to study with an African-American scientist at Morehouse, Samuel Milton Nabrit.
 Her senior faculty at Spelman were both white female biologists.

-Reddick worked as a laboratory assistant while studying for her Bachelor of Science at Spelman, and for four years afterwards.
+Reddick assisted in labs for four years after completing her bachelor's degree in science at Spelman.
 She was awarded her bachelor's degree in 1935.

 In 1937, she received a Rockefeller Foundation General Education Board Fellowship, enabling her to gain a Masters of Science degree from the University of Atlanta, with a thesis studying the embryo chick blastoderm.